PTAB

 6. Relief Requested

-- Petitioner requests institution of an inter partes review and cancellation of claims 1, 3, and 4 of Patent 5,563,883 as unpatentable.
+- Petitioner requested the institution of an inter partes review (IPR) and the final cancellation of claims 1, 3, and 4 of Patent 5,563,883 as unpatentable.